isralduke/thatbook/21-ecclesiastes.md

 > <a name="11:7">11:7</a> Light is sweet,
 > and it is pleasant for a person to see the sun.
 > <a name="11:8">11:8</a> So, if a man lives many years, let him rejoice in them all,
-> but let him remember that the days of darkness will be many—all that is about to come is obscure.
+> but let him remember that the days of darkness will be many — all that is about to come is obscure.

 ### Enjoy Life to the Fullest under the Fear of God